arviz-devs/arviz/paper/paper.md

 The methods implemented in `ArviZ` are grounded in well-established statistical principles and provide robust, interpretable diagnostics and visualizations [@Vehtari_2017; @Gelman_2019; @Paananen_2021; @Vehtari_2021; @Dimitriadis_2021; @Sailynoja_2022; @Kallioinen_2023; @Sailynoja_2025].
 The redesigned version furthers these goals by introducing an easier-to-use interface for regular users and more powerful tooling for power users and developers of Bayesian tools.
 These updates align with recent developments in the probabilistic programming field.
 Additionally, the new design facilitates the use of components as modular building blocks for custom analyses.
 This frequent user request was difficult to accommodate under the old framework.

+# State of the field

+In the Python Bayesian ecosystem, ArviZ occupies a niche comparable to tools in the R/Stan community such as posterior [@gelman_2013;@Vehtari_2021], loo [@Vehtari_2017;@loo], bayesplot [@bayesplot0;@bayesplot1], and priorsense [@Kallioinen_2023], sharing similar goals while reflecting different language ecosystems and workflows.

 # Research Impact Statement

 `ArviZ` [@Kumar_2019] is a Python package for exploratory analysis of Bayesian models that has been widely used in academia and industry since its introduction in 2019, with over 700 citations and 75 million downloads.
 Its goal is to integrate seamlessly with established probabilistic programming languages and statistical interfaces, such as PyMC [@Abril-pla_2023], Stan (via the cmdstanpy interface) [@stan], Pyro, NumPyro [@Phan_2019; @Bingham_2019], emcee [@emcee], and Bambi [@Capretto_2022], among others.

-`ArviZ` is part of the broader ArviZ project, which develops tools for exploratory analysis of Bayesian models.
-The organization also maintains other initiatives, including ArviZ.jl [@arvizjl_2025] (for Julia), PreliZ [@icazatti_2023], educational resources [@eabm_2025], and additional packages that are still in an experimental phase.
+The maturity of `ArviZ` has also led to other initiatives such including ArviZ.jl [@arvizjl_2025] (for Julia), PreliZ [@icazatti_2023] and the development of educational resources [@eabm_2025].

 # Software design

-We present a redesigned version of `ArviZ` emphasizing greater user control and modularity.
+The previous `ArviZ` design divided the package into three submodules, which are now available as three independent installable packages this redesign emphasizes greater user control and modularity.
 The new architecture enables users to customize the installation and use of specific components.
-The previous `ArviZ` design divided the package into three submodules, which are now available as three independent installable packages with improved design as described next.
+Key design changes include:

 General functionality, data processing, and data input/output have been streamlined and enhanced for greater versatility.
 Previously, `ArviZ` used the custom `InferenceData` class to organize and store the high-dimensional outputs of Bayesian inference in a structured, labeled format, enabling efficient analysis, metadata persistence, and serialization.
-These have been replaced with the `DataTree` class from xarray [@Hoyer_2017].
+These have been replaced with the `DataTree` class from xarray [@Hoyer_2017], which, like the original `InferenceData`, supports grouping but is more flexible, enabling richer nesting and automatic support for all xarray I/O formats.
 Additionally, converters allow more flexibility in dimensionality, naming, and indexing of their generated outputs.

 Statistical functions are now accessible through two distinct interfaces: